 CMS granted Utah authority to cut Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefits for adults ages 19 and 20 in its expansion population and targeted adult population in March 2019, as part of the amendment to the state's "Primary Care Network" 1115 waiver.
 The state proposes to continue this authority under the new waiver.
 EPSDT covers items such as vision and hearing screening and treatment (e.g., glasses or hearing aids), basic dental, medical, mental health, and developmental services for children and young adults.
 Congress designed Medicaid with the EPSDT requirement because low-income children and young adults have a distinct need for comprehensive care in order to lead healthy lives.
-The brain does not develop fully until children reach about age 25.
-As a result, young adults benefit from frequent screenings and access to comprehensive treatment as their medical needs, particularly mental health needs, continue to evolve.

-There is a real health benefit to extending EPSDT to age 21.
-The brain does not develop fully until children reach about age 25.
-33 As a result, young adults benefit from frequent screenings and access to comprehensive treatment as their medical needs, particular mental health needs, continue to change.
+Extending EPSDT to age 21 is critical.
+The brain does not develop fully until children reach about age 25.25 As a result, young adults benefit from frequent screenings and access to comprehensive treatment as their medical needs, particular mental health needs, continue to change.
 Furthermore, EPSDT is cost effective.
 EPSDT provides sweeping benefits for all Medicaid enrollees under age 21, but it is not a high-cost service.
 Removing the EPSDT benefit for 19- and 20-year-olds would not produce large savings, and would make it more difficult for these young adults to receive the care they need.